Fauci: US should consider vaccine mandate for US air travel - NewsBreak

 Fauci: US should consider vaccine mandate for US air travel

-WASHINGTON — (AP) — Dr. Anthony Fauci, the top U.S. infectious disease expert, said Monday the nation should consider a vaccination mandate for domestic air travel, signaling a potential embrace of an idea the Biden administration has previously eschewed, as COVID-19 cases spike.
+Dr. Anthony Fauci the top U.S. infectious disease expert, said Monday the U.S. should consider a vaccination mandate for domestic air travel, signaling a potential embrace of an idea the Biden administration has previously eschewed, as COVID-19 cases spike.

 The Biden administration has thus far balked at imposing a vaccination requirement for domestic air travel.
 Two officials said Biden’s science advisers have yet to make a formal recommendation for such a requirement to the president.